Six Skills For The Next Decade

 If you generally sit at a desk all day, there will soon be little reason why you can’t do that from home, in your undies and with your favourite weird music blaring in the background.

 What if you’re not good at working at home?

 When there’s nobody watching, nobody to talk to, no internet filter, no dress code, no meetings, will you still be able to stay on track?

 It is a skill, a combination of discipline, personal mastery, self-motivation and time management.

-According to my friend in IT: 90% of his job is knowing how to use Google.
+According to my friend who works in IT: 90% of his job is knowing how to use Google.